calacademy-research/assembly_etc/categories/telomeres/README.md

 **OUTPUT EXAMPLE**

-Here's a sense of what the report will look like, with lots of lines exclude for this hit:
+Here's a sense of what the report will look like, with lots of lines exclude for this hit.
+If you scroll to the end you'll the numbers at the end that indicate how many telomere motif patterns were found on the line.

 ```
 ptg000001l TOP          299172356 13542bp 1..13542      CCCTAACCCTAACCCTAACCCTAACCCTAACCCTAACCCTAACCCTAACCCTAACCCTAACCCTAACCCTAACCCTAACCCTAACCCTAA